STORM: Slot-based Task-aware Object-centric Representation for robotic Manipulation: Experiments

 \paragraph{Mask representation:} In addition to learning object-centric slots, we provide the policy with explicit spatial information derived from the slot masks.
 Mask representations encode complementary geometric cues (object's location, extent, and shape) that are not fully captured by appearance features alone.
 We evaluate three different mask encodings: \texttt{center}, which uses the mask’s center of mass; \texttt{bbox}, which encodes the bounding box coordinates; and \texttt{mask}, which directly embeds the binary mask using a shallow CNN.

 Table~\ref{tab:abla_mask} shows that incorporating mask information is crucial for strong performance.
 Removing mask cues leads to an important drop in success rates, confirming that spatial grounding is essential for manipulation tasks.
-Among the evaluated representations, the simple \texttt{center} encoding performs best on MetaWorld, outperforming more expressive alternatives, and is comparable to \texttt{mask} on MetaWorld-Gen. This suggests that a compact and stable representation of object position is sufficient, and even preferable, for policy learning.
+Among the evaluated representations, the simple \texttt{center} encoding performs best on MetaWorld, outperforming more expressive alternatives, and is comparable to \texttt{mask} on MetaWorld-OOD.
+This suggests that a compact and stable representation of object position is sufficient, and even preferable, for policy learning.
 While directly encoding the full mask also yields strong results, it introduces additional complexity that does not consistently translate into higher performance.
 In contrast, bounding box representations appear too coarse and sensitive to noise, offering limited benefit over not using mask information at all.
+In all our ablations and evaluations, all object-centric baselines used the \texttt{center} encoding as masks spatial information for a fair comparison.